Registration Open for 2026 Kentucky Continuous Improvement Summit

 In brief, continuous improvement should involve reviewing data, diagnosing needs, setting goals, and planning strategies that can be deployed through actionable steps, or activities.
 When schools concern themselves solely with compliance, they have lost the spirit of continuous improvement.

 Goals and Objectives reflect measurable student achievement, and student achievement is determined by the processes, practices and conditions found within a school.
-We believe that all practices, processes and conditions are attributable to one or more of the Strategic Key Core Work Processes below:
+We believe that all practices, processes and conditions are attributable to one or more of the Strategic Key Core Work Processes (KCWP) below:

 Once a strategy is identified, schools can begin to determine the actionable steps or classroom activities that will be undertaken to effectively address critical needs.
 These activities should be monitored quarterly for progress.